Mass media in the United Arab Emirates

-Following its independence from British occupation in 1971, the United Arab Emirates’ mass media landscape had already started some of its media sectors and continued to develop steadily.
-Since then, much of the UAE's media outlets fall under government-owned umbrella groups as well as regulation by the National Media Council and its extensions.
-The major types of UAE media are print press, radio, television, internet and social media.
+Mass media in the United Arab Emirates is subject to government control and censorship.Media freedom is severely curtailed in the UAE.
+Most UAE media is owned by the government or by groups that have ties to the government.
+UAE law permits the government to censor content critical of the government.
+Journalists and writers who criticize the government are subject to repression.

 Newspapers and magazines

 The first newspaper to appear in the United Arab Emirates was Al-Ittihad, considered the first proper Arabic-language newspaper in 1969, followed by Al Khaleej, the first Arabic daily, in 1970.
 Other papers had been printed and circulated before that time, but because of print and publication issues, Al-Ittihad is still considered the first actual one.
 The first English daily, Khaleej Times, was launched in 1978.

-Al-Ittihad is today still government-owned.
+Al-Ittihad is still government-owned today.
 The country's largest English- and Arabic language newspapers, Al Khaleej and Gulf News, are privately owned.
 By law, the National Media Council, which is appointed by the president, licenses all publications and issues press credentials to editors.
 Laws also govern press content and proscribed subjects.
 The National Media Council censors review all imported media for content.
-Indeed, Media in the United Arab Emirates are subject to national standards.
-Any offense is prohibited by the government, especially disrespect to regime of the United Arab Emirates, its symbols and the political system, the divine and Islamic beliefs and other religions, and the culture and heritage of the U.A.E.
+Indeed, media in the United Arab Emirates are subject to national standards.
+Any offense is prohibited by the government, especially disrespect to the regime of the United Arab Emirates, its symbols and the political system, the divine and Islamic beliefs and other religions, and the culture and heritage of the U.A.E.

 In the United Arab Emirates, the right to grant publishing licenses to allow private ownership of newspaper is granted by a decree from the Ministers Council.

-Nowadays, the United Arab Emirates and mostly Dubai and Abu Dhabi publishes and produces many newspapers of international languages.
+Nowadays, the United Arab Emirates, mostly Dubai and Abu Dhabi, publish and produce many newspapers of international languages.
 The most prominent remains Arabic and English language newspapers.